dzobbe/sgxtuner/README.md

 The following issues and TODOs need to be solved:
 * The `adaptive` cooling schedule still need to be developed.
 * The provision of the metrics to `InfluxDB` and then to the `Chronograf`need to be developed
-* A parallel version of the algorithm is under construction
 * An acquisition of arguments through a .xml file

 ## License